smctc/smctc.github.io/Experience.md

 # Experience

-## Assistant Professor in Chemistry
+## Assistant Professor of Chemistry
 **A. M. School of Educational Sciences, Assam University (A Central University), Silchar, India**
 *October 2017 – Present*